ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1157
 {: #error-1157}

-vSRX SSL certificates included in stanzas, such as `set services ssl initiation`, `set services ssl termination`, and `set services ssl proxy` cannot be migrated to the newly upgraded vSRX node.
+vSRX SSL certificates that are included in stanzas, such as `set services ssl initiation`, `set services ssl termination`, and `set services ssl proxy` cannot be migrated to the newly upgraded vSRX node.
 Remove these certificates from the vSRX configuration, retry, and re-import the certs after upgrade.

 ## Error 1158
 {: #error-1158}

-The vSRX security nat configuration includes an invalid network address range.
+The vSRX security NAT configuration includes an invalid network address range.
 Specify a valid network IP range by using CIDR notation and retry.

 ## Error 1159
 {: #error-1159}

 The vSRX configuration includes a reference to an SSL certificate in the `system services rest https` config.
 Certs cannot be migrated during an upgrade.
-Deactivate the reference using `deactivate system services rest https`, retry, and reactivate and re-import the certificate after the upgrade completes.
+Deactivate the reference that uses `deactivate system services rest https`, retry, and reactivate and re-import the certificate after the upgrade completes.

 ## Error 1160
 {: #error-1160}